 Are you looking for clean, healthy and great tasting goat milk?
 You've come to the right place.
 Mmmm.... good.
 We are sharing ideas for you to evaluate the milk that you obtain for your family.
 We at Northern Dawn hold to very strict standards of testing our milk, sanitizing our jars and milk equipment, cooling and cleaning.

 Our Udder Preparation

-- Clean the udder with approved single teat wipe.
-Currently we use Milk Check Teat wipe .
+- Clean the udder with an approved single teat wipe.
+Currently, we use Milk Check Teat wipe.
 We just love the convenience of this method.

-- Dry the entire udder and teat surface with single use towel before opening the teat orifice and milking.
+- Dry the entire udder and teat surface with a single-use towel before opening the teat orifice and milking.

 - Our hands are sanitized between does, with a therapeutic grade essential oil blended hand wash that is a known antibacterial hand wash.

 We believe that washing the udder with soap and water can make it hard to ensure that the udder and hands are completely dry before milking the doe.
 Milking with dry hands and dry udder is vital in keeping bacteria out of the milk.